-Massage Therapies for Scoliosis
+Massage Therapy for Scoliosis Pain

-A massage benefits the body and can sometimes reverse posture issues, preventing permanent damage to the spine, muscles, and tissue.
+Massage for scoliosis pain can sometimes reverse posture issues, preventing permanent damage to the spine, muscles, and tissue.
 The therapy works best early on in the diagnosis since the massage therapist can alleviate stress caused by the abnormality in the spine.